leon61ukr/xmir-patcher-ua/README.md

 Partial Translation for Xiaomi BE3600 2.5G Setup (XMiR-Patcher) This is a partial translation into Ukrainian based on the pre-existing file `data/base.ru.po`.
-The main part remains in Russian.
+The main part remains in russian.
 It was created for personal use to avoid relying on a translator during the setup of the Xiaomi BE3600 2.5G.

 ## Instructions for Use
 ### Windows